 Over the course of the past several decades, the world of professional wrestling has given us its fair share of incredible storylines and legendary matches.
 WWE, under Vince McMahon's supervision, has gone onto becoming a globally recognized brand and is growing with each passing day.

-Here are 5 WWE storylines that had to be abruptly stopped, courtesy a bunch of unforeseen situations.
+Here are 5 WWE storylines that had to be abruptly stopped, courtesy of a bunch of unforeseen situations.

 Also read: 5 times WWE Superstars forgot the script

-#5 The Undertaker vs Mordecai, WrestleMania 21
+#5 The Undertaker vs Mordecai, WWE WrestleMania 21

 The summer of 2004 saw an incredibly weird and disturbing villain come onto the mid-card scene on SmackDown.
-Mordecai was a white-cloaked figure, carrying a post with him that signified him being a saviour to the masses.
+Mordecai was a white-cloaked figure, carrying a post with him that signified him being a savior to the masses.
 The religious undertones to the character made him all the more intriguing and controversial.